Oshima Brothers: Origins

-Born three years apart, Sean and Jamie Oshima are brothers who grew up in the rural community of Whitefield, Maine.
+Born three years apart, Sean and Jamie Oshima are brothers of Japanese-Italian ancestry who grew up in the rural community of Whitefield, Maine.
 Their American folk musician parents made thirty different instruments available to them in the home as children and brought them to gigs at weddings, farmers markets, and contra dances.
 They started singing together in the bathtub when Jamie was three years old and Sean was six.
 Jamie started playing drums at four, learning by playing along to Beatles songs.
 He started learning guitar at five.
+By ten he was using a looping machine from his father.
 The brothers learned to sing harmonies with their mother while driving to school as young children and also sang Beatles songs with both parents at the dinner table.
 Jamie's first concert as a solo performer was for a crowd of about two hundred at a church in Midcoast Maine, at which he played a fingerstyle guitar piece by Tommy Emmanuel.
 Sean began writing songs at thirteen.
 The pair attended Camden High School, but Jamie homeschooled the final two years of high school to accommodate his career as a touring musician.

 Musical style

-Oshima Brothers' genre has been described as "folk-pop", "folk-adjacent", "contemporary folk and acoustic pop", "neo-folk", "indie pop", "roots-based pop", and "Americana".
+Oshima Brothers' genre has been described as "folk-pop", "folk-adjacent", "contemporary folk and acoustic pop", "neo-folk", "indie pop", "alt-pop", "roots-based pop", and "Americana".
 The musicians themselves consider their genre to be fluid and open to interpretation by the listener.
 The brothers claim that Maine's rural landscape is a major influence on their work.
 Musical influences include albums by the Beatles and Gillian Welch they heard at home growing up, plus music by Ed Sheeran, Lake Street Dive, and Thirdstory they discovered later on.
 Over the course of the COVID-19 pandemic, they started incorporating dance-pop sounds into their work.
 Some tracks on their 2022 album are described this way.
 According to Atwood Magazine's Mitch Mosk: "Best known as weavers of charismatic folk pop, Oshima Brothers seem to have broken out of any and all genre constraints on [Dark Nights Golden Days]; their songs incorporate a wealth of influences, including folk, pop, alternative, R&B, funk, rock, and so on."
+Grateful Dead manager Richard Loren described the brothers as "unbelievably accomplished songwriters, singers and instrumentalists".